Making Time For Nine in Eastern Ontario and Western Quebec | Flagstick.com

 Golf visitors to the region are often shocked by the depth of the courses we must choose from, and not just the traditional eighteen hole “standard” ones.

-Often overlooked are the nine holes golf courses so we thought in this issue (this story originally appeared in our June, 2019 print issue) we would shine a spotlight on them.
+Often overlooked are the nine holes golf courses so we thought we would shine a spotlight on them.

 They are the backbone of the game.
 The 2017 Golf In Canada Facilities Report lists 2,298 golf courses across our nation.
 Among them are 838 nine-hole layouts, 231 of those in Ontario and 88 in Quebec.
 Historically, many of the courses with 18 holes or more began with nine holes, expanded as demand grew.